MicronOxford/microscopi/README.md

 to make more interactive with the ps3.
 Eg to change camera modes for capture and contract etc. And then display the modes in a control window showing settings.
 Is pygame good for this?

+Would be good to write a guide to how to develop the program for students.
+Eg some suggested new functionalities for them to try adding in order of difficulty.